chiperific/promistasks/README.md

 # Google Tasks API Extension for Family Promise GR

 # To do:
-1. Property#show Task section:
-  - Edit task form (which will cascade in to New task form) 1.1 Property _form name blank
+1.1 Property _form allows name to be blank?
 1.2 Task.skills should show on task#public as tags?
   - https://materializecss.com/chips.html
-1.3
+1.3 Skills need integration into Users and Tasks
 2. Write system tests:
   - Every view
   - Every AJAX (use controllers or policies to find)